-- (1) A retailer may base a small customer's bill on an estimation of the customer's consumption of energy where: - (a) the customer gives their explicit informed consent to the use of estimation by the retailer; or - (b) the retailer is not able to reasonably or reliably base the bill on an actual meter reading; or - (c) metering data is not provided to the retailer by the responsible person.

-- Where estimations are permitted to be used as the basis for a small customer's bill, the estimations may be based on: - (a) the customer's reading of the relevant meter; or - (b) historical metering data for the customer reasonably available to the retailer; or - (c) the average usage of energy by a comparable customer over the corresponding period, if there is no historical metering data for the customer. - (2A) Despite clauses 20, 21(1), 21(2) and 25(1)(i), in the case of a smart meter, if a retailer is not able to reasonably or reliably base a bill on actual metering data collected from the customer's smart meter for each trading interval, the retailer may provide the customer with a bill that is either: - (a) prepared using estimated and/or substituted metering data in accordance with applicable energy laws; or - (b) if estimated and/or substituted metering data is not available, prepared based on the customer's historical billing or metering data or, where the retailer does not have the customer's historical billing or metering data, the average usage of energy by a comparable customer over the corresponding period covered by the estimated bill. - (3) Subject to clause 25(1)(i), the retailer must inform the small customer, on the bill, that the bill is based on an estimation. - (4) Without affecting clause 20(2), if the retailer has issued the small customer with a bill based on an estimation and the retailer subsequently issues the customer with a bill that is based on an actual meter reading or on metering data: - (a) the retailer must include an adjustment on the later bill to take account of any overcharging of the customer that has occurred; and - (b) unless the actual meter reading or metering data could not be obtained as a result of an act or omission by the customer, the retailer must, if requested to do so by the customer, offer the customer time to pay any undercharged amount by agreed instalments, over a period being no longer than: - (i) the period during which an actual meter reading or metering data was not obtained, where that period is less than 12 months; or - (ii) in any other case, 12 months. - (5) Where an attempt to read the small customer's meter is unsuccessful due to an act or omission of the customer, and the customer subsequently requests a retailer to replace an estimated bill with a bill based on an actual meter reading, the retailer must comply with that request but may pass through to that small customer any costs it incurs in doing so. - (6) Application of this clause to standard retail contracts
+- (1) A retailer may only base a small customer's bill on an estimation of the customer's consumption of energy where: - (a) the customer gives their explicit informed consent to the use of estimation by the retailer; or - (b) the retailer is not able to reasonably or reliably base the bill on an actual meter reading; or - (c) metering data is not provided to the retailer by the responsible person. - (2) Where estimations are permitted to be used as the basis for a small customer's bill, the estimations must be based on: - (a) the customer's reading of the relevant meter (which may be a customer read estimate, as defined in subclause (3A)); or - (b) historical metering data for the customer reasonably available to the retailer; or - (c) the average usage of energy by a comparable customer over the corresponding period, if there is no historical metering data for the customer. - (2A) Despite clauses 20, 21(1), 21(2) and 25(1)(i), in the case of a smart meter, if a retailer is not able to reasonably or reliably base a bill on actual metering data collected from the customer's smart meter for each trading interval, the retailer may provide the customer with a bill that is either: - (a) prepared using estimated and/or substituted metering data in accordance with applicable energy laws; or - (b) if estimated and/or substituted metering data is not available, prepared based on the customer's historical billing or metering data or, where the retailer does not have the customer's historical billing or metering data, the average usage of energy by a comparable customer over the corresponding period covered by the estimated bill. - (3) Subject to clause 25(1)(i), the retailer must inform the small customer, on the bill, that the bill is based on an estimation, and (if applicable) that the estimation is based on the customer's reading of the relevant meter under subclause (2)(a).